 Judicial elections are governed by the Mississippi Code of Judicial Conduct.
-Canon 5F creates the "Special Committee on Judicial Election Campaign Intervention."
-The Special Committee "shall be created whose responsibility shall be to issue advisory opinions and to deal expeditiously with allegations of ethical misconduct in campaigns for judicial office."
+Canon 5F creates the "Judicial Election Oversight Committee."
+The Oversight Committee "shall be created whose responsibility shall be to enforce the standards of judicial conduct in judicial elections and provide an accessible forum for advisory opinions in judicial elections."
 Canon 5F.

-Canon 5F(1) has several requirements.
+Canon 5F has several requirements.
 First, a Candidate must provide notice of his/her candidacy to the Mississippi Commission on Judicial Performance.
 This requirement states: